 Universal Prekindergarten Program (UPK): UPK serves over 1500 District resident 4 year olds between community partnerships and District locations and close to 200 District, income eligible 3 year olds.
 This program is supported by NYSED grant and District funding.
 There are half and full day sessions offered in school buildings and the District contracts with 17 community based organizations to operate UPK classes within their facilities.
 Currently, UPK agencies are operated in 17 locations around the City including 5 Head Start sites, 5 child care centers, 6 nursery schools and 4 operated inclusive special education preschools.
 UPK programming provides effective standards-based instruction for preschoolers and comprehensive services for their families.
 Additional classrooms within the Syracuse City School District as well as additional seats at collaborating agency partners were added under the following two programs:

 State-Wide Universal Full Day Pre-K: This grant was implemented in the 2014-2015 school year and provided for new seats as well as conversion (half day to full day) seats for four year olds.

 Expanded Pre-Kindergarten for three and four year olds: This grant was awarded to the SCSD for the 2015-2016 school year.
 This program provided new seats for three and four year olds across the city.

-3PK: This grant was applied for in August 2016 and we are waiting to be awarded funds to expand programming for 3 year olds in the early months of 2017.
+3PK: This grant was applied for in August 2016 and we began programming for 3 year olds in the early months of 2017.
 This included converting half day seats to full day seats or creating new seats altogether for 3 year olds.